Lallassu/nodejs-docs-samples/appengine/express-memcached-session/README.md

 ## Run the app on your local computer

-1. Install dependencies.
-Enter the following command:
+1. Install dependencies:

     npm install

-1. Run the start script.
+1. Run the start script:

     npm start

-1. In your web browser, enter the following address:
+1. In your web browser, visit the following address:

     http://localhost:8080

 You can see the sample app displayed in the page.
-This page was delivered by the Express.js web server running on your computer.

 In your terminal window, press Ctrl+C to exit the web server.

 ## Deploy the app to Google Cloud Platform